Cherries, Nature’s Hidden Treasure

 The King Arthur Baking Company has a great tutorial on how to whip cream beginning with a cold bowl (preferably stainless steel), beaters, and cream to keep the fat in the cream in a microscopically solid state.
 Ordinarily, it takes a very short time to whip cream and it’s very easy to go from a soft, billowy foam to butter!
 And even perfectly whipped cream can be close to butter by the time it is stirred, spread, or piped as any additional manipulation has the same result as whipping.
 Therefore, it is best to slightly under whip cream to be used as a frosting, filling, or piped decoration.

 Whipped cream topped desserts, frosted or filled cakes, or desserts made with whipped cream, are best served the day made.
 If the whipped cream needs to stand up longer, the whipped cream needs to be stabilized by adding ingredients containing protein or carbohydrate to give the foam more structure enabling the whipped cream to stay fluffier longer.
 Stabilized whipped cream adds 24-48 hours of additional life and holds up better at room temperature.
 This gives one the ability to prepare a day in advance without loss of loft or body, or releasing any of its liquid when stored in the fridge like standard whipped cream will.
+Whipped cream is mostly air trapped in a network of fat molecules in the cream.
+Adding ingredients to stabilize the foam prevents the network of fat molecules from collapsing, deflating, and returning to liquid.

 Here are 7 common ways to stabilize whipped cream.
 Each has its own merits or weakness.